 The Law Library has a number of materials to aid your understanding of environmental law.

-Chanin, Leah, F., ed., Specialized Legal Research (Ref Desk KF240 .S642).
+Hazelton, Penny A., ed., Specialized Legal Research, 2d ed.
+(Ref Desk KF240 .S642).
 This annually-updated volume contains a chapter called "Environmental Law and Land Use Planning."

 Findley, Roger W. & Farber Daniel A., Environmental Law in a Nutshell, 9th ed.
 (Reserve KF3775.Z9 F56 2014).
 Addresses major topics in environmental law such as judicial review, federalism, toxic substances, pollution control, risk management and preservation.

 Grad, Frank P., Treatise on Environmental Law.
-(KF3775 .G72 through 1998; full-text and up-to-date on Lexis).
+(KF3775 .G72 through 1998; full-text and up-to-date on Lexis Advance).
 Comprehensive treatise on environmental law issues by Professor Grad, including analysis of climate change initiatives domestically and internationally.
 Professor Grad's work has been cited in numerous environmental law cases.

 Novick, Sheldon M., Stever, Donald W. & Mellon, Margaret G., Law of Environmental Protection (KF3775 .N68 1987) (Updated annually).
 A treatise on the legal aspects of the release of pollutants, wastes and toxic substances into the environment.
 Includes a section by section analysis of the nine principle federal environmental statutes administered by the Environmental Protection Agency.

 Riesel, Daniel.
 Environmental Enforcement Civil and Criminal.
 1997- .
 (KF3775 .R53) (Updated irregularly).
 A treatise dealing with the complex system of civil and criminal enforcement of federal and state environmental laws.